Analyst reviewing weighted user data on a laptop in an office

 Map real usage against role definitions, then move each user to the lowest role that fits.
 The exercise is unglamorous, but it routinely takes double digit percentages off the weighted total.

-• Pull usage data: see what each user actually does in the system.
+• Pull usage data: see what each user actually does.

-• Match to role: assign the lightest role that covers that work.
+• Match to role: assign the lightest role that covers the work.

 • Document the basis: keep evidence for the next true up.